 9. The Original Farmers Market

-The Original Farmers Market of Los Angeles is a historic landmark that was established in 1934.
-Locals come here to shop for fresh produce, meats, and cheeses, and also dine in one of the many foods stands inside the market.
+The Original Farmers Market of Los Angeles is a historic landmark established in 1934.
+Locals come here to shop for fresh produce, meats, and cheeses and dine in one of the many foods stands inside the market.

 The market is usually bustling at night as people congregate to eat there.
 If you haven’t had dinner and do not plan to wait out for an In-n-Out burger, this is a great spot to get something good to eat.
 One of my favorite spots is Monsieur Marcel, a french bistro that serves divine cheese boards and other delicious savory dishes.